ayaatef11/.NET-developer-Roadmap/readme.md

 2. Move to database concepts and software design patterns
 3. Explore web development with MVC
 4. Learn API development
+5. Learn Testing
-5. Finish with containerization using Docker
+6. Finish with containerization using Docker

 ### Contribution
 Suggestions for additional quality resources are welcome!